 Do not fill the hot jam in cold jars or the jars may shatter.
 Make sure that the sterilized jars are still hot when you fill them.

-Buy yourself a jam funnel HOXHA Stainless Steel Wide-Mouth Canning Funnel With Handle for Regular and Wide Mouth Jars, 5.5-Inch Diameter, Silver to fill the jam in the jars (especially if not using a pouring jug).
+- Buy yourself a canning funnel to fill the jam in the jars (especially if not using a pouring jug).
 It costs almost nothing but it is makes life so much easier.
 I absolutely hated it when I used to fill in the jam and have some of it all over the sides of the jars and on the countertop.

 - 2 kg/4.4 lbs apricots

 - 1200 g/ 2.6 lbs/ 6 cups granulated sugar